 - Foreign travel must be approved PRIOR to traveling.
 The foreign travel authorization form must be completed and approved according to the criteria below:

-- Travel associated with academic units must obtain foreign travel approval signed by their department head, dean AND the Provost, unless the travel is associated with the China Branch campus, international programs or study away.
+- Travel associated with academic units must obtain foreign travel approval signed by their department head, dean AND the Provost, unless the travel is associated with the China Branch campus, international programs or education abroad.

-- Travel associated with the China Branch campus, international programs or study away must obtain foreign travel approval signed by the vice president for research and economic development.
+- Travel associated with the China Branch campus, international programs or education abroad must obtain foreign travel approval signed by the vice president for research and economic development.

 - Travel associated with other university departments must obtain foreign travel approval signed by the president.